Parthxx/news-/README.md

  ├── fnews.css          # Stylesheet
  ├── script.js          # JavaScript file (if needed)
  ├── README.md          # Project documentation

-Contribution Guidelines
+SEO Optimisation
+Optimised meta tags for better search engine ranking Open Graph and Twitter Card support for improved social sharing Lazy loading for images to enhance page speed
+Semantic HTML and accessibility improvements Mobile-first design to ensure a seamless experience Contribution
-Fork the repository on GitHub
+Fork the repository and create a branch bash
-Create a new branch
-bash
 Copy
 Edit
 git checkout -b feature-name
-Make your changes and commit
+Make changes and commit
 bash
 Copy
 Edit
-git commit -m "Description of changes"
+git commit -m "Added feature: XYZ"
 Push to your branch
 bash
 Copy
 Edit
 git push origin feature-name
-Create a Pull Request (PR) for review
+Submit a pull request for review
 License
 This project is open-source and licensed under the MIT License.

 Contact
 For inquiries, feedback, or collaboration, reach out via:

-Email: your-email@example.com
+Email: parthrana12489@gmail.com
-Twitter: @your_handle
+Twitter: Prth7800
+Instagram: pa._rthf

-If you find this project useful, consider starring this repository on GitHub.
+If you find this project useful, consider starring it on GitHub.

-This format is properly structured for GitHub’s markdown rendering, ensuring readability, clean spacing, and professional presentation.
-Let me know if you need further refinements.
+This version is clear, professional, and optimised for readability and search engines while maintaining a structured and concise format.